 Varjo and VRM Switzerland Make History with the First Virtual Reality Simulator Officially Qualified by European Union Aviation Safety Agency EASA

-Pilots can now have VR simulator time credited to their flight training and benefit from the flexibility and high training value of the virtual solution.
+Pilots can now have VR flight simulation time credited to their training and benefit from the flexibility and high training value of the virtual solution.

 Helsinki, Finland / Dübendorf, Switzerland – April 26, 2021 – The European Union Aviation Safety Agency (EASA) has for the first time officially qualified a virtual reality-based training solution for aviation training.

-Developed and built by VRM Switzerland, the helicopter pilot simulator features Varjo’s latest human-eye resolution virtual reality headsets, Varjo VR-3, as well as unique technology developed by the Swiss flight training solution provider.
+Developed and built by VRM Switzerland, the helicopter pilot simulator features Varjo’s latest human-eye resolution virtual reality headsets, Varjo XR-3, as well as unique technology developed by the Swiss flight training solution provider.